 The sand buggy ride to the Huacachina sand dunes in Peru.

-To the Famous Nazca Lines
+The Famous Nazca Lines

 Three of the Nazca Lines can be viewed for free from a tower that is perched along the Trans American Highway.
 Still, the best way to see all the mysterious shapes and symbols is via a dizzying plane flight as you curve around the desert basin trying to spot the spider, condor, monkey, whale and astronaut.
+Be prepared if you are sensitive to motion – it easily makes passengers sick.

 Where to Stay in Nazca / Nasca